 - generous pinch sea salt

-- Cooking the rice in broth brings a lot of extra flavor to the recipe.
+- Cook rice - Cooking the rice in broth brings a lot of extra flavor to the recipe.
 Follow the package directions, but replace the water with vegetable broth.
-Add 1/4 teaspoon salt.
+Add ¼ teaspoon salt.

-- Divide filling evenly between four acorn squash halves and prepare the crispy breadcrumbs:
+- Stuff - Divide filling evenly between four acorn squash halves.